-Since the first approach restricts the ambiguity parameter θ to be the same across individuals in any given round, we check the robustness of Result 3 when this assumption is relaxed.
-This leads to the second approach, which extends the first approach by explicitly allowing bidders to individually update their priors about the ambiguity parameter θ based on past observations of their own valuations and the auction outcomes.
-Unlike mainstream learning literature, which focuses on short, intermediate and long-run learning dynamics, the objective of this analysis is to verify Result 3 by using the entire set of time series data to infer a bidder's prior distribution before the auction.
+We extend the structural approach by explicitly allowing bidders to individually update their priors about the ambiguity parameter θ based on past observations of their own valuations and the auction outcomes.
+Unlike mainstream learning literature, which focuses on short, intermediate and long-run learning dynamics, the objective of this analysis is to verify Result 2 by using the entire set of time series data to infer a bidder's prior distribution before the auction.
 Since there is no consensus on the appropriate updating rule in the α -MEU or CEU framework, we use a standard SEU framework with Bayesian updating, a benchmark in learning models.
 The theoretical derivation of this updating rule is in Appendix A. Here, we outline the theory and the corresponding estimation procedure for our updating rule.